 The second step is the heart of the Feynman Technique: explaining the topic simply enough to be understood by a sixth-grade student.
 This requires you to meet the child at their level of understanding by using the simplest and most concise language possible.

 This step will help break down complex topics into their most basic parts.
-Your end goal should always be to develop a deeper understanding of a topic, but the path there involves shallow but thorough explanations.
+Your end goal should always be to develop a deeper understanding of a topic, but the path there involves easy but thorough explanations.
 Your explanations need to be short and to the point, providing only what is necessary for a sixth-grader to understand.

 Some people benefit from having a real physical person listening to their explanation, while others prefer working alone and writing their topic explanation on paper or practicing in front of a mirror.
 Personally, I focus the best when I’m by myself in a quiet environment where I can focus on the task and not be distracted by anything else.
-Thus, most often I use the method independently.
+Thus, most often, I use the method independently.

-But, it’s up to you to decide how to deliver the explanation.
+But it’s up to you to decide how to deliver the explanation.
 What’s most important is that the explanation is simple, concise, and understandable by an elementary school student.

-Step 3: Identify areas of improvement in your explanation.
+Identify areas of improvement in your explanation

 For step three, you’ll need to critically review the explanation you came up with in step two.